MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/entity-forms.md

 ## Secure your forms

 >[!NOTE]
 > This method of securing forms would be deprecated soon.
 Therefore, it shouldn't be used.
 Use proper [table permissions](entity-permissions-studio.md), and web role setup to provide access to users for any data instead.
-More information: [Table permissions changes for forms and lists on new portals](../important-changes-deprecations.md#table-permissions-changes-for-forms-and-lists-on-new-portals)
+More information: [Table permission changes for forms and lists on new portals](../important-changes-deprecations.md#table-permission-changes-for-forms-and-lists-on-new-portals)

 To secure your forms, you must create table permissions that determine access and ownership of the records according to web roles.
 If a user lands on a basic form and does not have permissions, they will receive an error message.
 To enable permissions for a basic form, set **Enable Table Permissions** to true. [!INCLUDE[proc-more-information](../../../includes/proc-more-information.md)] [Create web roles for portals](create-web-roles.md).